EmaMaker/emamaker.github.io/projects/voxel2/intro.md

 chunks can also be probed to check for blocks and not render useless borders to each chunk, which means less quads to draw and a happier GPU.

+# But how does it run?

+I record using OBS studio, NVENC H264 FFMPEG, targeting 60FPS and full resolution (1920x1080)

+While not recording, runs at about 400FPS on Ryzen 7 3700X/16GB/AMD Radeon HD 6850 (yes it's a 10+ years old card)

+While recording runs at about 70FPS on Ryzen 7 3700X/16GB/NVIDIA Tesla M40 while recording and encoding footage with NVENC at 60FPS with ffmpeg.

+While not recording, runs at a solid 170FPS on Ryzen 7 3700X/16GB/NVIDIA Tesla M40 (probably due to limitations of PRIME Offloading, since the Tesla M40 has no display outputs and thus the output needs to be redirected to the Radeon card).

+Also runs at about 80FPS on my ThinkPad Yoga 370 (i5-7200U, Intel HD 620, 16GB DDR4 single channel RAM)

 # Conclusion

 It has been a blast!
 I'm really enjoying building this engine and there is a lot of stuff I want to